What is it?

 - Diabetes.
 Some research shows that taking niacinamide might help prevent the loss of insulin production in children and adults at risk for type 1 diabetes.
 It might also prevent the loss of insulin production and reduce the dose of insulin needed by children recently diagnosed with type 1 diabetes.
 However, niacinamide does not seem to prevent the development of type 1 diabetes in at-risk children.
 In people with type 2 diabetes, niacinamide seems to help protect insulin production and improve blood sugar control.

 - High levels of phosphate in the blood (hyperphosphatemia).
-High blood levels of phosphate can be caused by reduced kidney function.
-In people with kidney failure who are on hemodialysis and have high levels of blood phosphate, taking niacinamide seems to help decrease phosphate levels when taken with or without phosphate binders.
+In people who need hemodialysis due to kidney failure and have high levels of blood phosphate, taking niacinamide seems to help decrease phosphate levels.

-- Skin cancer.
-Taking niacinamide seems to help prevent new skin cancer or precancerous spots (actinic keratosis) from forming in people with a history of skin cancer or actinic keratosis.
+- Nonmelanoma skin cancer.
+Taking niacinamide seems to help prevent new skin cancer or precancerous spots (actinic keratosis) from forming in people with a history of nonmelanoma skin cancer or actinic keratosis.

 - Osteoarthritis.
 Taking niacinamide seems to improve joint flexibility and reduce pain and swelling in people with osteoarthritis.
 Also, some people with osteoarthritis who take niacinamide might need to take fewer pain medications.